Hunter College: Academics

 Hunter is organized into four schools: The School of Arts and Sciences, the School of Education, the School of the Health Professions, and the School of Social Work.
 The institution had an undergraduate admissions acceptance rate of 36% in Fall 2018.
-Hunter offers 70 programs leading to a BA or BS degree; 10 BA-MA joint degree programs; and 75 graduate programs.
+Hunter offers over 120 undergraduate programs.
+These include 5 undergraduate certificates, 73 BA degree programs, 10 BS degree programs, and 25 bachelor's-to-master's joint degree programs.
+The college also offers over 100 graduate programs.

 Students at Hunter may study within the fields of fine arts, the humanities, the language arts, the sciences, the social sciences, and the applied arts and sciences, as well as in professional areas in accounting, education, health sciences, and nursing.
 Regardless of area of concentration, all undergraduate Hunter students are encouraged to have broad exposure to the liberal arts; Hunter was one of the first colleges in the nation to pass a 12-credit curriculum requirement for pluralism and diversity courses.

-As of 2007, Hunter had 673 full-time and 886 part-time faculty members, and 20,844 students—15,718 undergraduates and 5,126 graduates.
-Over 50% of Hunter's students belong to ethnic minority groups.
-The class of 2011 represented 60 countries and speaks 59 different languages.
-Seventy-one percent of these students were born outside the United States or have at least one foreign-born parent.
-SAT and high school GPA scores for the entering Fall 2012 class of freshmen had an SAT score 25th–75th percentile range of 1090 to 1280 and high school GPA 25th–75th percentile range of 85% to 92%.

-Rankings

-Hunter College rankings are as follows: